Seniors are at greater risk for harmful drug interactions

 It’s free, simple to use, and makes it easy to check your older adult’s complete list of medicine, supplements, and key foods.

 We explain how to use this drug interaction checker tool, how to discuss potential interactions with the doctor, and why it’s important to double-check new medications that are given during a hospital stay.

 How to use the Drugs.com drug interaction checker

-We like using the Drugs.com drug interactions checker because it’s free, trustworthy, and easy to use.
-It doesn’t require signing up, but offers the option in case you’d like to save the drug list for future reference.
+We like using the Drugs.com drug interaction checker because it’s free, trustworthy, and easy to use.

 This online tool clearly alerts you to drug interactions in your older adult’s medication list and explains how dangerous they are – from minor to serious.